Natural Health Products

 What else should I be aware of?

-Topical aloe vera and oral aloe gel are generally well tolerated.
+Topical aloe vera and oral aloe gel are generally well-tolerated.
 Occasionally their use has been associated with burning, rash, and itching.

-There have been a few case reports of acute hepatitis from aloe latex.
+There have been a few case reports of acute liver damage from aloe latex.
 However, the evidence is not definitive and the safety of aloe has not been systematically studied.
 Nephritis (kidney disease) and kidney failure have also been associated with ingesting high doses of aloe latex.
 Theoretically, aloe latex may aggravate kidney disorders.

 If you are experiencing abdominal pain, cramps, spasms, or diarrhea, reduce your dose of aloe latex or stop using it.